top of page

 🤔 Reflecting on my own early experiences as an indie music artist, I often struggled - and saw others around me struggling - with marketing ourselves - our businesses!
 As creative types, we spend hours a day honing our craft, while marketing and promotion remain a dark, scary hole. 🕳️

-I knew there would be problems to solve in this area, and I also know that effective fan engagement and promotion are crucial to a band's success.
+I knew there would be problems to solve in this area, and that effective fan engagement and promotion are crucial to a band's success.

 Initial Focus: